sm2302-aug23/grp-r-lets_git_it/README.md

 6     6 <dbl [9]>      9 Even        16
 ```

-I realised that this would only show a 6 x 5 tibble.
+I realized that this would only show a 6 x 5 tibble.
 So,

 ```
 > print(collatz_df)